rclasen/MyNode/README.md

 * MySensors mostly tries to hide what kind of **datat type** you're using for values (integer, float, string)...
 * in addition to sensors, a node also handles **internal** commands - eg. to report battery level

-In this lib, a MyNodeItem may implement the functionality of one or several sensors... to allow a single external data poll to feed them all.
+MyNode providing the infrastructure for MyNodeItems.
+It's taking over the usual hooks (loop(), before(), ...).
+Instead it just takes a global list of MyNodeItems and their configuration.
+The list of services provided for the MyNodeItems is growing:

+* power saving
+* Scheduling for async operation of multiple MyNodeItems.
+* automated EEPROM loading/saving
+* managing ADC reference calibration data
+* heartbeats (if desired)
+* dispatching received messages to items
+* TODO: retransmit handling (if desired)

+Each MyNodeItems can map data retrieved from a single source to a number of MySensors child ids.

-MyNodeItems can also be used to implement "special" tasks like handling some of the internal commands (provide battery level) or offering means for runtime configuration of the node.
+MyNodeItems are also used to implement "special" tasks like handling some of the internal commands (provide battery level) or offering means for runtime configuration of the node.

-As a node usually has several items, MyNode dispatches requests to the registered items and implements advanced scheduling... allowing to save power or perform other tasks while one item is waiting for somthing else to happen.

-The lib comes with some predefined MyNodeItems, but it's easy to add your own ones by inheriting from MyNodeItem or any of it's derived classes.
+"MyNodeItem" actually is a virtual base from which the individual implementations are derived.
+While virtual classes come with a SRAM memory penalty for the vtables (one for each class), this allows easy implementation of new items.
+The lib comes with a growing list of predefined MyNodeItems:

+* TSL2951 light/ir sensor
+* Dallas DS18B20 temperature sensors
+* Analog inputs
+* Battery Level (direcly powered)
+* TODO: Battery Level (analog input, when using a converter)
+* TODO: interrupt binary input
+* TODO: binary output
+* TODO: BH1750 light sensor

-There are also helpers for common tasks:
+There are also lower level helpers for common tasks:

 * MyAssert: assertions without memory penalty
 * MyAvg: averaging of data